 The island in itself is a complete world – full of space and freedom – detached from the outside world and standing alone, without any influence of urban sprawl.

-As if that wan’t enough, its people and their warmth give you a thousand more reasons to come and stay there forever.
+As if that wasn’t enough, its people and their warmth give you a thousand more reasons to visit Majuli Island and stay there forever.

 One can travel around by going on easy walks to villages and different tribal communities.
-You can also rent a motorbike or take rides in the hand maneuvered boats.
+You can also rent a motorbike or take an unworldly ride in a hand maneuvered boat.

 But the best way to get around Majuli is on an old-school bicycle, which you can rent from almost anywhere in Majuli for Rs 100 a day.

-Riding a bicycle in Majuli has its own grace.
-It makes you feel that you’re perhaps living in the golden era of 60’s or 70’s – where beauty and culture is perfectly intertwined.
-It will simply set your soul free and take you to another level.
+Riding a bicycle in Majuli island has its own grace.
+It makes you feel that you’re perhaps living in the golden era of 60’s or 70’s – where beauty and culture are perfectly intertwined.
+It will simply set your soul free and take your mind to another level of freshness.

 You can also wait for hours to hire a paid and often shared, taxis.